schwunder/svelte-shadcn-vitest-convex-starter/README.md

-we will have two different enviroments defined in the configuration. next one has to add a svelte component to the project. afterwards one has to test that component via the testing libary for svelte.
+we will have two different enviroments defined in the configuration. next one has to add a svelte component to the project. afterwards one has to test that component via the testing libary for svelte. okay from now on i will only write in that one kind of speech. because of the lotr meme.